-Fall 2020 programming is funded by a new endowment gift to launch The Deborah and Kenneth Novack Creative Citizens Program Series, an annual series of public programs focused on creative activism that spans the disciplines of art, design, architecture, and writing.
+This initiative is funded by an endowment gift to launch The Deborah and Kenneth Novack Creative Citizens Series, an annual series of public programs focused on creative activism that spans the disciplines of art, design, architecture, and writing.
 CCA@CCA is overseen by the Exhibitions & Public Programming department in partnership with Student Affairs, Libraries, Academic Divisions, Communications, and faculty.
-More information about fall programs will be posted shortly.
 Please contact email@example.com with any questions.

 Check out programming highlights from the last five years on a new website designed by CCA@CCA Student Fellow Layla Namak.

 Voting Resources and Democratic Engagement at CCA